National Stroke Awareness Month

 NATIONAL WOMEN’S LUNG HEALTH WEEK

-National Women’s Lung Health Week—May 7-14, 2017—is part of LUNG FORCE, a national movement led by the American Lung Association in an effort to bring more awareness to lung cancer and lung health.
+National Women’s Lung Health Week—May 12 to 18, 2019—is part of LUNG FORCE, a national movement led by the American Lung Association in an effort to bring more awareness to lung cancer and lung health.
 The goal of this week is to unite women to stand together with a collective strength and determination to lead the fight against lung cancer and for lung health.

 According to the American Lung Association:

 - Every five minutes, a woman in the US is told she has lung cancer.

 - Lung cancer is the #1 cancer killer of women in the US, surpassing breast cancer in 1987.

 - As the number one cancer killer of women in the US, lung cancer kills almost twice as many women as any other cancer.

 Even with these staggering statistics, most women do not understand their lung cancer risks and many have not spoken with a doctor.
 The American Lung Association reports that only 1% of women cited lung cancer as a top of mind cancer affecting women.
 But after learning about lung cancer, they are more likely to take action to address lung cancer, including speaking with their doctor.
 This is important since right now in the United States, there are approximately 3.5 million women at high risk for lung cancer.